zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Lindsay thinks that going to a club where there are  other people drinking will be a good test of her self-control.
 She’ll be able to se e whether she can really resist drinking again.
 John begins by saying, “That doesn’ t sound . . .”
 He’s trying to say, “That doesn’t sound like a good idea.”
 But the n we hear the sound of a car “horn” – that part of the car that makes a very lou d noise to warn other drivers of something.
 Lindsay says, “Sorry, there’s my ride,” meaning there is the person who I am going to go with tonight, someone who is g oing to drive me somewhere.

 She says, “We’re checking out a new club tonight.”
 “To check out” means to investigate or to go to for the first time to see i f it’s any good.
 John ends our dialogue by saying, “Yikes” (yikes).
 “Yikes” is a w ord we use to express our surprise, usually at something bad.
-Sometimes we sa y “yikes” to be funny, but it is normally used to express your surprise or shock at something.
+Sometimes we say “yikes” to be funny, but it is normally used to express your surprise or shock at something.
 John is surprised that Lindsay is going to this new club.
 H e doesn’t think it’s a very good idea.
 It will be too much of a temptation for her w ith all that alcohol around her.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]